Tech-at-DU/ACS-1220-Authentication-and-Associations/Lessons/flask-sqlalchemy-notes.md

 Here are some notes on how to perform a range of operations in Flask with SQLAlchemy.

+## Select

 ## Insert

+These examples cover adding new records to tables.

+Note how Join tables are treated as lists on their relationship tables.

 ### Adding a new genre